mskccpatiented/contentaudit/guidelines/index.md

 **Low Barrier**: Once we have published text most of the work is already done.
 The person coming to the text needs to understand how to read in a particular language, but needs little other technology (eyeglasses being the exception).

 **Skimmability**: Because there's such a low barrier to consumption, and because text is traditionally laid out in sections/pages we can **skim** to the most interesting passages, and restart reading quickly if we are interrupted.
 These seemingly trivial tasks are less straightforward in all other media.
-<div id="interoperability"></div>

 **Interoperability**: Text is flexible enough to allow one piece of text to refer to another piece of text.
-Half way through a document, we can reference another source using an annotation<span class="superscript noblock">1</span> or a <a href="#interoperability">hyperlink</a>.
+Half way through a document, we can reference another source using an annotation<span class="superscript noblock">1</span> or a <a href="#">hyperlink</a>.

 ### The Downside to Text
-**If I Had More Time I'd Write You a Shorter Letter**: To say that writing text is easy, so writing well is also easy is not true.
-Writing succinctly takes considerable practice.
+**If I Had More Time I'd Write You a Shorter Letter**: Writing succinctly takes considerable practice.

 **Imagination Required**: When we describe things in text we are prompting the reader to imagine those things.
 This can be wonderful if we're writing poetry, but isn't a great way to communicate with precision.
 Describing a medical device completely in text and then and asking the patient to imagine themselves using that device is unlikely to be precise enough for our purposes (in the same way that maps exist because having written directions to every place, from every place, would be annoying).